9R2by/rustlings/exercises/intro/README.md

 # Intro
+he `

-Rust uses the `print!` and `println!` macros to print text to the console.
+Rust uses tprint!` and `println!` macros to print text to the console.

 ## Further information